rancesol/rance/aboutme.md

 This all of course follows his birth in Manchester, Tennessee, USA.

 His research focuses on the study of the Universe's accelerated expansion through observational cosmology.
-Most notable in his work is the use of quasars as standard candles (independent) and weak lensing mass estimations for cluster abundances (with LAPP and the LSST collaboration).
+Most notable in his work is the use of quasars as standard candles (independent) and weak lensing mass estimations for cluster abundances (with <a href="https://lapp.in2p3.fr/">LAPP</a> and the <a href="https://www.lsst.org/">LSST</a> collaboration).

 As Rance approaches his midlife crisis or a job change he will further update this page.